Verifying Device Drivers with Pancake: Introduction

-\begin{itemize} \item a \emph{verified compiler} from \name to binary that leverages the final stages of the verified CakeML compilation stack~\citep{Tan_MKFON_19}. \autoref{s:pancake} discusses the overall structure of \name's semantics and the compiler, and how the verification of its compiler guarantees that the semantics of drivers and other systems code written in \name, once verified, will be preserved down to binary level.
+Our new programming language \name has several features that facilitate verification, the most significant being: \begin{itemize}[leftmargin=1.5em] \item a \emph{verified compiler} from \name to binary that leverages the final stages of the verified CakeML compiler~\citep{Tan_MKFON_19}.
+This guarantees that the semantics of drivers and other systems code written in \name, will be preserved at the binary level. \autoref{s:pancake} discusses the overall structure of \name's semantics and the compiler.